hxwang/Careercup150/file/stability-and-memory-limits.md

 10.4 You have an array with all the numbers from 1 to N, where N is at most 32,000.
 The array may have duplicated entries and you do not know what N is.
 With only 4 kilobytes of memory availables, how would you print all duplicate elements in the array? [[solution]](../code/10-4.java)

 10.5 If you were designing a web crawler, how would you avoid getting into infinite loops? [[solution]](../code/10-5.md)

+10.6 You have 10 billion URLs.
+How do you detect the duplicate documents?
+In this case, assume that "duplicate" means that the URLs are identical.